MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/dcm-incidents.md

 You can use the following procedures to configure incident management to automatically generate desired configuration management-based incidents and validate that the desired configuration management is configured.

-## To configure incident management to automatically generate desired configuration management-based incidents
+## Automatically generate management-based incidents

 1. In the Service Manager console, click **Administration**.